"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Methodology

 \textbf{Analysis.} To understand the overall trends of the responses and to quantify the themes that emerged in the Team-Survey we used visualizations and descriptive analyses.

-To model the change in perceived team productivity with the factors in the survey (RQ6), we ran a regression analysis with three steps.
+To model the change in perceived team productivity with the factors in the survey (RQ6), we ran a regression analysis with three steps described as follows.
 We first built a model using all factors, then we used AIC backwards stepwise regression for variable selection, followed by standard model diagnostics.
-The steps we followed are as follows.

 \emph{Step 1: Build Regression Model.} We initially built a multiple linear regression model using all the factors included in the Team-Survey~\cite{fox15}.
 Multiple linear regression analysis is a form of regression modeling used to model a quantitative response variable using multiple explanatory variables that can be both quantitative and categorical~\cite{montgomery12}.
 The response variable was the perceived change in team productivity~(\Qteamproductivity), which was formatted as a 5-point Likert response item.
-Since we used a 5-point scale, it is appropriate to treat it as an ordinal version of a continuous variable and code it as a numerical variable for the model~\cite{norman10, sullivan13}.
+Since we used a 5-point scale, it is appropriate to treat it as an ordinal version of a continuous variable and to code it as a numerical variable for the model~\cite{norman10, sullivan13}.
 However, the explanatory variables remained categorical because some of them are Likert response items with only three levels rather than five, so they could not be coded numerically.
 All explanatory variables were kept categorical to help preserve the consistency of interpretation.

 \emph{Step 2: Perform Variable Selection.} Once we had the full model built with all the factors from the Team-Survey, we reduced the model using variable selection.
 The goal of variable selection is to reduce the model down to only the most important variables, for this we use Akaike Information Criterion (AIC)~\cite{akaike74}.
 AIC considers two key components in its formula.
 First, it considers the quality of fit for the model given by the model's sum of squared error (SSE).
 Second, it considers the complexity of the model, based on the number of parameters.
 Removing a variable from the model will lower the complexity of the model, but it will also possibly increase the error of the SSE, this balance is what the criterion is based on.
 We used backward stepwise selection, which starts with the full model and removes variables one at a time according to the AIC~\cite{yamashita07} with the goal of minimizing the AIC.